Cadelabs/ornabook/src/Guilds/Anguish_2.0.md

     - The Choices and Battle Modifiers that apply are those of the leader.
     - :proof_melancholy:Proofs of Melancholy are rolled individually.
   - :proof_agony:Path of Agony (Raids)
+    - The Anguish Levelthat applies is that of the Raid summoner.
-    - The Anguish Level, Choices and Battle Modifiers that apply are those of the Raid summoner.
+    - The Choices and Battle Modifiers that apply are those of the battle Leader.
     - Every member in the battle in which the Raid was killed gets a guaranteed :proof_agony:Proof of Agony.
     - Every player who damaged the Raid is eligible for :proof_agony:Proofs of Agony on the Rewards screen.
   - :proof_torment: Path of Torment (Towers, Monuments)